emilybache/GildedRose-Refactoring-Kata/README.md

 # Gilded Rose Kata in Java

-Forked version of the Gilded-Rose-Refactoring-Kate project, original can be found [here](https://github.com/emilybache/GildedRose-Refactoring-Kata).
+Forked Java version of the Gilded-Rose-Refactoring-Kate project, original can be found [here](https://github.com/emilybache/GildedRose-Refactoring-Kata).

 # Requirements